Fortress of Sagres: 2010s and 2020s

 In February 2019, a program evocative of the 1969 earthquake was organized in Sagres and Lagos, the inaugural session of which was held in the Fortress of Sagres, in the presence of the president of the republic, Marcelo Rebelo de Sousa.
 In April of that year, the Communist Party criticized the delays in the work of Body A and the fact that the process to establish the center had not yet begun, linking these delays to the government's budget restrictions.
 In May of that year, the municipality of Vila do Bispo launched the cell phone application Bishop Go, with information on various points of interest in the municipality, including the Fortress of Sagres.
 In October, the art exhibition Peregrinação II - Codices for Travelers, based on the Codex Casanatense, a 16th-century travel book, was organized at the Fortress of Sagres.
 On November 12, a Eucharist was celebrated in the Church of Nossa Senhora da Graça in honor of the 500th anniversary of the creation of the parish of Sagres, and a plaque commemorating this event was unveiled.

 In January 2020, the Portuguese Environment Agency announced that it would spend about 27 million euros on work to defend monuments from the effects of climate change, including the Fortress of Sagres, where the cliff next to the western bastion was to be stabilized.
 On March 15 of that year, the Fortress of Sagres was one of the Algarve's monuments temporarily closed as part of the COVID-19 pandemic.

+Visitor information

+The fortress is open daily from 9:30 to 17:30 (October–April) and 9:30 to 20:00 (May–September), with last admission 30 minutes before closing.
+It is closed on 1 January, Easter Sunday, 1 May and 25 December.

+As of January 2025, the adult entrance fee is €10, following a nationwide price revision of state-managed monuments approved by the Portuguese Secretary of State for Culture.
+The previous fee had been €3.
+Reduced rates (€5) apply for visitors aged 13–24, seniors over 65, and family groups (minimum two members, at least one adult and one child).
+Children under 12 enter free of charge.
+Portuguese residents benefit from free admission on 52 designated days per year.

+Tickets can be purchased at the gate or in advance through the official online platform of Museus e Monumentos de Portugal.

+Visitors may bring pets into the fortress grounds provided they are kept on a lead at all times.
+Pets are allowed in outdoor areas only and are not permitted inside the exhibition centre.